Stockton, Alabama: History

 The community is most likely named for Francis Stockton, who was appointed in 1809 to select a site for the first Baldwin County courthouse.
 The Stockton post office first began operations in 1837.
 The U. S. Mail service delivered mail from Montgomery, Alabama by stage coach twice a week to Stockton.
 In 1855 the United States government started a mail service between Mobile, Stockton and Claiborne, Alabama.
-Steamers were awarded contracts for carrying the mail, each leaving Mobile twice a week, touching at Stockton, which was connected to Montgomery by the stage line.
+Steamship operators were awarded contracts for carrying the mail, each leaving Mobile twice a week and touching at Stockton, which was connected to Montgomery by a stagecoach line.

 Transportation

 Stockton is served by several major roadways, in and around the small community.
 Stockton is also home to a small seaplane base, mainly frequented by general aviation traffic.